M&S was Britain's fastest growing food retailer in Christmas quarter - NielsenIQ

 Sainsbury's will give an update on its Christmas trading on Wednesday, while Tesco will provide an update on Thursday.

-The British arm of German discount supermarket group Aldi said on Monday its sales in December rose 0.4% compared with the previous year.
+The British arm of German discount supermarket group Aldi said on Monday its sales in December rose 0.4% compared with the previous year, while rival Lidl GB said on Tuesday its December sales rose 2.6%.

 ($1 = 0.7374 pounds)